mozilla/thimble.mozilla.org/README.md

 For authentication and user management, Thimble uses Webmaker OAuth which consists of the Webmaker ID System (source managed in [id.webmaker.org](htps://github.com/mozilla/id.webmaker.org)) and the Webmaker Login API (source managed in [login.webmaker.org](https://github.com/mozilla/login.webmaker.org)).

-All three services along with Thimble are bundled together using Git subtrees and can either be run together using Vagrant, or [manually](#1b-manual-installation).
+All three services along with Thimble are bundled together using Git subtrees and can either be run together using Vagrant, or [manually](#manual-installation).

-# 1) Installing Thimble and Services
-##1a) Automated Installation (Preferred Method)
+## Automated Installation (Preferred Method)
 **Note:** If you aren't able to properly run virtualization software on your machine (for e.g. some versions of Windows only allow one virtualization client to run at a time and if that isn't VirtualBox, you can't run the required VirtualBox as well.
-This is often a problem if you have docker installed on Windows) or are trying to host Thimble on your own, refer to the [Manual Installation](#1b-manual-installation) instructions instead.
+This is often a problem if you have docker installed on Windows) or are trying to host Thimble on your own, refer to the [Manual Installation](#manual-installation) instructions instead.

-### Pre-Requisites for Automated Installation
+### Prerequisites for Automated Installation
-In order for Thimble to be installed correctly, the following dependencies needs to be installed in order:
+In order for Thimble to be installed correctly, the following dependencies need to be installed in order:

 - Node.js (version 4.6 or later) [[download](https://nodejs.org/en/download/)]
 - [Brackets (Bramble)](#installing-brackets-bramble)